 - Identify needed additional learning resources.
 Indicate which of these are essential for basic implementation and whose which will produce a premiere program able to compete favorably for the highest caliber of student.

 B. Personnel Resources

-1. Indicate any new faculty positions required and the qualifications and subject matter specialties that will be sought.
+- Indicate new faculty, administrative, and advising positions required, if any, and the qualifications and subject matter specialties that will be sought.
 Give reasons for needing new position.